-As COVID-19 continues to alter our day-to-day routines, it’s important to remember all the small businesses that are being hit incredibly hard.
+As COVID-19 continues to keep Atlanta on lockdown, it’s important to keep supporting small businesses that are being hit incredibly hard.
 Thinking about your local restaurants and bars, you can support by buying gift cards, purchasing merch, or leaving glowing Google reviews.
 But the best way to keep their kitchens open is to actually order food.

 While staying home and preparing your own food is definitely encouraged, you’re destined to crave that weekly special from your favorite lunch spot eventually.
 There are plenty of restaurants still keeping their kitchens open to the public, so do yourself a favor and get amazing dishes curbside or delivered right to your door.
 Here is your guide to the best Atlanta restaurants currently offering takeout or delivery service.

-Cost: $12; available for pickup or delivery through Uber Eats
+Cost: $12; available for pickup or delivery through Chow Now

 Hampton + Hudson transitioned into an online store for the time being in order to combat the spread of COVID-19, providing delivery and curbside pickup options for customers instead of a typical dine-in experience.
 In addition to a salivating menu, ther restaurant is offering family-sized meals and household necessities such as toilet paper, soap, milk, and eggs.
 Delivery minimums land at $25 with an additional $5 fee that directly supports the staff, so grab a bite and stock up on a few groceries.